ckz8780/mpg_eightball/README.md

 ### Potential Enhancements:

 - Use of `django-registration-redux` instead of self-built `accounts` app for faster setup of registration/auth system
-- Use of `django-crispy-forms` instead of `django-forms-bootstrap` for better form flexibility
+- Use of `django-crispy-forms` instead of `django-forms-bootstrap` for better form flexibility and better formatting of validation errors
 - Use of class-based views for accounts/auth/registration views to consolidate code
-- Implementation of Django REST Framework (server-side API calls vs client-side) and/or ReactJS instead of vanilla Javascript/jQuery
+- Implementation of server side API calls instead of client side, and/or implementation of a React front end
 - Live launch on Heroku/PaaS Provider w/ base/dev/staging/prod settings
 - Migration from Sqlite to Postgres
 - Testing w/ `unittest` and Jasmine